-The Drug Free Schools and Campuses Regulations (34 CFR Part 86) of the Drug-Free Schools and Communities Act (DFSCA) and the Drug Free Workplace Act of 1988 require an Institution of Higher Education (IHE) such as Limestone University to certify that it has implemented programs to prevent the abuse of alcohol and also the prevent use, and/or distribution of illicit drugs both by Limestone students and employees either on its premises and as a part of any of its activities.
-Limestone University is an Alcohol, Drug and Tobacco Free Campus and the University is in compliance with the Drug-Free Schools and Communities Act of 1988.
+The Drug Free Schools and Campuses Regulations (34 CFR Part 86) of the Drug-Free Schools and Communities Act (DFSCA) and the Drug Free Workplace Act of 1988 require an Institution of Higher Education (IHE) such as Limestone University to certify that it has implemented programs to prevent the abuse of alcohol and also prevent the use, and/or distribution of illicit drugs by both Limestone students and employees either on its premises and as a part of any of its activities.
+Limestone University is an Alcohol, Drug and Tobacco Free Campus and the University is in compliance with the Drug Free Schools and Communities Act of 1988.
 The University conducts seminars and other awareness events regarding Drug and Alcohol prevention.
 Information is given during orientation explaining the University's stance and consequences of Alcohol and Drug use.
 Alcohol and Drug Awareness week is held in the spring semester.
-Our counseling services are also available to help students that need help concerning issues related to Alcohol and Drugs.
-Student Life provides information concerning drug and alcohol use.
+Also, our counseling services are available to help students that need help concerning issues related to Alcohol and Drugs.
+Our Student Life also provides information